niuzaisheng/ScreenAgentWebClient/README.md

 git clone https://github.com/novnc/websockify.git
 ./novnc_proxy --web dist --listen localhost:6080 --vnc localhost:5900
 ```
-where:
-` --listen ` is the address and port of ScreenAgent web page.
-` --vnc ` is the address and port of the VNC server you want to connect to.

 Then open your browser and visit `http://localhost:6080` to see the ScreenAgent web page.
-You will be asked for your Remote Desktop connection password when the page loads.

 ## For Development